 A critical and often overlooked element to improving older driver safety as identified by the National Cooperative Highway Research Program (NCHRP) is to improve older driver competency regarding local driving laws (Potts et al., 2004).
 For example, the majority of resources in Florida for improving older driver safety are allocated to education and awareness programs (FDOT, 2017).
 Another study also suggests that education is a more sustainable solution to increasing older driver safety than older driver licensure testing and screening (Keskinen, 2014).
-This study suggests a five-level hierarchy (Figure 2.1) to guide the development of older driver education and awareness of older driver safety.
+This study suggests a five-level hierarchy (Figure 2.1) to guide the development of older driver education programs.
+Partnerships with insurance companies may also yield opportunities to improve education and awareness of older driver safety.
 For example, Arizona has collaborated with insurance agencies to offer discounts to older drivers who complete defensive driver courses (ADOT, 2014).